 How You Can Shower Safely Without Worsening Your Breakouts

-#1 RO Filters- Only For Hard Water and Chlorine:
+#1 RO Filters- For Acting Against Hard Water, Chlorine & Chloramines:

 RO filters are the only solution that can filter out hard water minerals as well as chemicals like chlorine and chloramine from water.
 They are moderately expensive- an undersink RO filter starts in the 200$ range.